 The following process can not be assessed for capability.
 The R chart is in control and therefore the control limits on the Xbar chart are accurate and an assessment can be made on the process center.
 However, since there are failed tests in the Xbar chart, there is a nonrandom or special cause variation present within the process and require additional investigation.

-A possible problem is the lack of measurement discrimination.
+A possible problem is the lack of measurement discrimination (aka granularity or resolution).
 The range chart points to the possibility that not enough decimals were used or more resolution should have been documented.
 It is not likely a natural process will perform exactly this consistently.

 In other words the range from subgroups in data point 1,2,3, and 10 was 2.0 exactly.
 Furthermore, the range of each subgroup in 4-9 was exactly 1.0.

 The Xbar-R charts below show a process that also has a subgroup size of 5 and again with 50 total observations among the 10 data points.

 Notice the R chart appears to be more realistic too.
 The range within each subgroup is close but not exactly the same.